mbbatukan/mbbatukan.github.io/mywebsite/source/index.rst

 .. warning::

     This website is currently under construction.
-Some pages and text will be published once it's ready.
+Some pages and text will be published once they're ready.
 Thank you for your patience.

 About me
 --------